flyteorg/flytekit/plugins/flytekit-omegaconf/README.md

-# Flytekit Hydra Plugin
+# Flytekit OmegaConf Plugin

 Flytekit python natively supports serialization of many data types for exchanging information between tasks.
-The Flytekit Hydra Plugin extends these by the `DictConfig` type from the [OmegaConf package](https://omegaconf.readthedocs.io/) as well as related types that are being used by the [hydra package](https://hydra.cc/) for configuration management.
+The Flytekit OmegaConf Plugin extends these by the `DictConfig` type from the [OmegaConf package](https://omegaconf.readthedocs.io/) as well as related types that are being used by the [hydra package](https://hydra.cc/) for configuration management.

 ## Task example
 ```
 from dataclasses import dataclass
-import flytekitplugins.hydra  # noqa F401
+import flytekitplugins.omegaconf  # noqa F401
 from flytekit import task, workflow
 from omegaconf import DictConfig